Oxford Pastorate: Evangelicalism

 British historian Mark Smith cites the Oxford Pastorate as an example of thriving evangelicalism in early 20th century England.
 He contends that the Pastorate's success was due to it differing markedly from the stereotypes often associated with evangelicalism: "Far from being negative, exclusive and oppositional, it represented an evangelicalism which, while definite about its own position, was positive, inclusive and constructive in its emphasis."

 Links with C. S. Lewis

 In 1941, Oxford Pastorate chaplain Stella Aldwinckle founded the Oxford Socratic Club, whose first president was C. S. Lewis.

 New focus on postgraduates

 Since its inception in 1893, the main focus of the Pastorate had been on working with undergraduates.
 In 2008, the Pastorate's trustees decided to focus the ministry on Oxford's rapidly growing postgraduate student community.

 Chaplains

 Award-winning British author and theologian Jonathan Brant was retained in 2008 to serve as the new Graduate Pastorate Chaplain.
-He is assisted by two associate chaplains: Emilie Noteboom, and Christian Hofreiter, who is a Gosden graduate scholar in theology at Keble College.
+He was initially assisted by two associate chaplains: Emilie Noteboom, and Christian Hofreiter, a Gosden graduate scholar in theology at Keble College.

+In 2024 the Pastorate appointed Dr Bethan Willis to the role of Chaplain, the first woman to hold this position in 130 years of ministry.